 After gaining a better understanding of how panic attacks work, the next step is practicing self-awareness.
 There’s a reason the word self-awareness is so insanely important.
-It’s because in order for you to start gaining control of your life, you have to become aware of yourself, your feelings, and your reactions.
+It’s because in order for you to start gaining control of your thoughts, you have to become aware of them.

 Everyone has the capability to do this, it’s really a matter of practicing it.
 Once you’ve practiced enough, it will start happening automatically.
 In the beginning, it will take a little bit of work to get started.
 Start off slowly, just by paying attention to what’s going on in your life.
 Observe how different situations make you feel, and pay attention to what runs through your mind as you do this.